jerydam/Leo_wheres_alex/program/README.md

-# wheres_alex_v011.aleo
+# wheres_Luna _v011.aleo

-## High level overview of Where's Alex with the Puzzle Wallet and Puzzle SDK
+## High level overview of Where's Luna  with the Puzzle Wallet and Puzzle SDK

 <br />